shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-mint-nft.md

 ![storeWalletAddress](../../../.gitbook/assets/storeWalletAddress.png)

-This is where we add the public address of our browser wallet, so the store knows who to give administrative access to.
+This is where we add the public address of our browser wallet, so the store knows who to give administrative access.
 Make sure to follow the path taken, on the left of the picture, to get to the `.env` file.

-### ** 4) Setup and deploy our store
+### **4) Setup and deploy our store**

 We are in the final stages of making our store live!
 Now, we will download all of the necessary packages that will allow us to deploy our marketplace website.